-All 18 Pixar Movies, Ranked From Worst to Best
+All 24 Pixar Movies, Ranked

-This previously published list has been updated to include Cars 3.
+This previously published story has been updated to include Luca.

-Trying to rank all 18 Pixar films in order of quality is like trying to rank your children by how much you love them.
-None of these movies is bad, but when you’ve made 18 films, one of them has to be No. 18 and one of them has to be No. 1.
+Trying to rank all 24 Pixar films (most of which are available to stream on Disney+) in order of quality is like trying to rank your children by how much you love them.
+None of these movies is bad, but when you’ve made 24 films, one of them has to be No. 24 and one of them has to be No. 1.
 We tried to keep context in mind — Toy Story had an ability to blow your mind in 1995 the way nothing could today — and also ambition: In the world of children’s entertainment, nothing has set Pixar apart more than its burning desire not to coast or mail it in.
-Some of these movies work better than others, but all of them were trying to do something special.
+Some of these movies work better than others, but all of them were trying to do something special — so here they all are, from worst to best.

 Early reviews of Cars 3 have praised the latest installment in the Lightning McQueen saga for, essentially, not being Cars 2, the only Pixar film to receive a “rotten” rating on Rotten Tomatoes.
 Not exactly a high bar … and we’re not even convinced the new film gets over it.
 Yes, the dopey Tow Mater is, blessedly, back on the periphery where he belongs while Lightning (Owen Wilson) squares off with two new foes: a sleek race car named Jackson Storm (Armie Hammer) and, more imposingly, the growing realization that he’s not the king of the track anymore.
 But where at least Cars 2 consciously tried to go in a radically different direction, Cars 3 feels like a tame holding pattern, providing the race sequences and heartwarming homilies that were rampant in the first film — except without the same level of inspiration.
 There isn’t one interesting new character, despite the effort from Hammer, Kerry Washington, Nathan Fillion, and Chris Cooper as Lightning’s cranky new trainer.
 And from Randy Newman’s by-the-numbers score to every single one of Mater’s tired quips, Cars 3 plays out like a rival studio’s lukewarm attempt to mimic Pixar’s magic.
 It’s not so much bad as it is deeply dispiriting.